-Today’s visitors to Cambuskenneth Abbey, founded by King David I about 1140, come to explore a site where apart from the bell tower, a unique example of a freestanding campanile in Scotland, the tomb of King James III and Queen Margaret, and a collection of architectural fragments, little else remains.
+Cambuskenneth Abbey, near Stirling, was founded by King David I about 1140.
+Today visitors come to explore a site where apart from the bell tower, a freestanding campanile, the tomb of King James III and Queen Margaret, and a collection of architectural fragments, little else remains.

 Despite its lack of physical presence, this quiet corner of Stirling is crammed with evocative memories of a time when Scotland was forced to adjust to the ebb and flow of violent religious and political change before falling victim, like many other Catholic houses, to the upheavals of the Scottish Reformation.

 Founding of Cambuskenneth Abbey

 The founding of Cambuskenneth Abbey originally known as the Abbey of St Mary of Stirling, the daughter house of Saint Nicholas of Arrouaise in northern France, while an important event, is best viewed as part of a wider proliferation of the new reformed orders in Scotland.

 Cambuskenneth Abbey nestles in a bend of the River Forth surrounded on three sides by its waters.
 Although the evidence is sketchy, its name may be defined as the creek, field or haven of Kenneth (King Kenneth II) site of a battle with the Picts.

 The Augustinian monks maintained close links with Stirling Castle, one of David’s favourite residences.
 It brought royal patronage and wealth but later attracted the unwelcome attention of English monarchs as they sought to impose their will on the Scots.
 Referring to a site excavation carried out by Stirling Town Architect William Makison in 1864, RCAHMS, while acknowledging that Makison had restored the freestanding bell tower, said, “The measures taken to preserve the site have substantially changed their character.”